 Term of Designation

 The maximum term is five fiscal years following designation.
 The FAA can designate airports for a period of less than five years.
 The FAA will evaluate the conversion needs of the airport in its capital development plan to determine the appropriate length of designation.

-Previously designated airports may apply for redesignation of an additional term not to exceed five years.
-Those airports must meet current eligibility requirements in 49 U.S.C.
-47118(a) at the beginning of each grant period and have MAP eligible projects.
-The FAA will evaluate applications for redesignation primarily in terms of warranted projects fundable only under the MAP as these candidates tend to have fewer conversion needs than new candidates.
+Previously designated airports may apply for redesignation to an additional term or terms that may not exceed five years per each.
+Those airports must meet current eligibility requirements outlined in 49 U.S.C.
+47118(a) at the beginning of each grant period.
+The FAA will evaluate applications for redesignation primarily in terms of justified projects specifically fundable only under the MAP as redesignees generally tend to have fewer conversion needs than new candidates.
 The FAA's goal is to graduate MAP airports to regular AIP participation by successfully converting these airports to civilian airport operations.

-In addition to eligible AIP projects, MAP can fund fuel farms, utility systems, surface automobile parking lots, hangars, and air cargo terminals up to 50,000 square feet.
-A designated or redesignated military airport can receive not more than $7,000,000 each fiscal year to construct, improve, and repair terminal building facilities.
-In addition a designated or redesignated military airports can receive not more than $7,000,000 each fiscal year for MAP eligible projects that include hangars, cargo facilities, fuel farms, automobile surface parking, and utility work.
+In addition to eligible AIP projects, the MAP can fund fuel farms, utility systems, surface automobile parking lots, hangars, and air cargo terminals up to 50,000 square feet.
+A designated or redesignated military airport can receive not more than $7,000,000 in each fiscal year to construct, improve, or repair terminal building facilities.
+In addition, a designated or redesignated military airport can receive not more than $7,000,000 each fiscal year for MAP eligible projects including hangars, cargo facilities, fuel farms, automobile surface parking, or utility work.

-In making designations of new candidate airports, the Secretary of Transportation may only designate an airport (other than an airport so Start Printed Page 72143designated before August 24, 1994) if it meets the following general requirements:
+The MAP allows the Secretary of Transportation to designate current joint-use or former military airports (other than an airport so designated before August 24, 1994) to receive grants from the AIP if they meet the following general requirements: